Constraining Weil-Petersson volumes by universal random matrix correlations in low-dimensional quantum gravity: Acknowledgements

 \section{Acknowledgements}

-We thank T. Mertens for illuminating discussions, and A. Blommaert, D. Stanford, J. Kruthoff, T. Mertens and S. Yao for very helpful conversations and for sharing some of their unpublished results during preparation of \cite{BlommaertAndFriends, StanfordAndFriends}.
+We thank T. Mertens for illuminating discussions, and A. Blommaert, D. Stanford, J. Kruthoff and S. Yao for very helpful conversations and for sharing some of their unpublished results during preparation of \cite{BlommaertAndFriends, StanfordAndFriends}.

 We acknowledge financial support from the Deutsche Forschungsgemeinschaft (German Research Foundation) through Ri681/15-1 within the Reinhart-Koselleck Programme.